Volkswagen Golf R, small but muscular!

 Obviously, on this episode of the podcast, it’s about a more complete test, and my main multimedia system concern, of the Golf R.

 But we’re not just talking about performance.
-We’re also talking about the environment, ethanol (the opposite of the numbers, but that happens) and William also found out which models have the best chance of surviving for the long haul.
+We’re also talking about the environment, ethanol (the opposite of the numbers, but that happens) and William finds out which models have the best chance of surviving for the long haul.
 Good listening!

 “Total creator.
 Evil zombie fan.
 Food evangelist.
 Alcohol practitioner.
 Web aficionado.
 Passionate beer advocate.”